-- (3) If the Investigation Committee declines to authorize an investigation pursuant to subsection (2)(a), the Investigation Committee must provide the Complainant and the Registrant subject to the complaint with a written report stating the nature of the complaint and the reasons for closure of the file. - (4) If the written report brought to the Investigation Committee pursuant to subsection (1) or section 9.6(1)(c) of the Bylaws [Disposition of Complaints by the Registrar] contains evidence that a Registrant has been convicted of an indictable offence, the Investigation
+- (3) If the Investigation Committee declines to authorize an investigation pursuant to subsection (2)(a), the Investigation Committee must provide the Complainant and the Registrant subject to the complaint with a written report stating the nature of the complaint and the reasons for closure of the file. - (4) If the written report brought to the Investigation Committee pursuant to subsection (1) or section 9.6(1)(c) of the Bylaws [Disposition of Complaints by the Registrar], the notice pursuant to section 110(4) of the PGA [Confidentiality committee matters], or the assessor's report pursuant to section 63(5)(d) of the PGA [Audits and practice review] contains evidence that a Registrant has been convicted of an indictable offence, the Investigation Committee may authorize an investigation pursuant to section 66(1)(a) of the PGA [Investigations], deem the investigation to be complete based on the written report, and take action pursuant to section 9.7.2 of the Bylaws [Suspension or Cancellation on the

-Committee may authorize an investigation pursuant to section 66(1)(a) of the PGA [Investigations], deem the investigation to be complete based on the written report, and take action pursuant to section 9.7.2 of the Bylaws [Suspension or Cancellation on the Basis of an Indictable Offence].
+Basis of an Indictable Offence].